India orders safety checks on Nestle's Maggi noodles

-MUMBAI/NEW DELHI (Reuters) - India’s food minister on Wednesday ordered safety checks on Nestle India’s Maggi instant noodles after regional food inspectors said the test batches of the popular snack were found to contain dangerous levels of lead.
+MUMBAI/NEW DELHI (Reuters) - Food and Consumer Affairs Minister Ram Vilas Paswan on Wednesday ordered safety checks on Nestle India’s (NEST.NS) Maggi instant noodles after regional food inspectors said the test batches of the popular snack were found to contain dangerous levels of lead.

 The Swiss-based food giant has challenged the findings since the results of a first test in Uttar Pradesh hit the headlines last week.

-But the city government of India’s capital on Wednesday slapped a 15-day ban on Maggi noodles and said it would launch a criminal case against Nestle India on allegations of food adulteration.
+But the Delhi government on Wednesday slapped a 15-day ban on Maggi noodles and said it would launch a criminal case against Nestle India on allegations of food adulteration.

 Prime Minister Narendra Modi’s national government followed up by ordering an investigation of a product that accounts for 15-20 percent of Nestle’s revenues in India.

-“We are not going to wait for all the reports to come,” Food and Consumer Affairs Minister Ram Vilas Paswan told reporters.
+“We are not going to wait for all the reports to come,” Paswan told reporters.

 “The reports that are coming out - whether they are right or wrong, that I do not know.
 But the issue is serious.”